Healthy and Fast Honey Whole Wheat Bread Recipe

 Did you know that 70 different kinds of bread were consumed in the first millennia B.C?

 This was even before the time of Jesus, and back in the Old Testament, several Bible verses mentioned bread a number of times.

 Bread has definitely been a part of the human diet for thousands of years!

 And today, we have various kinds and varieties of bread to enjoy.
 Raisin cinnamon bread, banana, sourdough, artisan, rye, the list goes on!

 Today, we will focus on this honey whole wheat bread machine recipe that I’ve been making for years.
 I’ve even taught this bread making class in churches around the country for the last decade.
 It's definitely a favorite!

-Now, it’s your turn to bring the aroma of freshly baked bread from this whole wheat bread recipe into your kitchen.
+Now, it’s your turn to bring the aroma of fresh baked bread from this whole wheat bread recipe into your kitchen.
 I guarantee this will be an instant favorite!

 I have 2 whole wheat bread machine recipes for you today, and while they’re both whole wheat with honey, the first one is for 5 loaves and the second is for one loaf.
 We’ll be using a bread machine for both.